codeonlyjs/website/content/guide/routerDetails.md

 <div class="tip">

-Note that in phase 1, the navigation might be cancelled by the event handlers, the route handlers or by a new load URL request being received before the first one has finished.
+Note that in phase 1, the navigation might be cancelled by the event handlers, the route handlers or by a second URL load request being received before the first one has finished.

-A new load request might come from the user navigating the browser history or it might come from your app initiating a navigation before the first one has completed.
+A second load request might come from the user navigating the browser history or it might come from your app initiating a navigation before the first one has completed.